2joephillips/DPatterns/behavioral/state/csharp.md

 ## Concrete State Classes

-Our Concrete State classes manage the specific implementation of each State (i.e. Green, Red, or Yellow light) For example, the <code>GreenLight</code> class implements  <code> Change() </code> method by changing the state to a Red Light State by returning a new <code>RedLight</code> object, waiting for 30 seconds, and printing info to screen.
+Our Concrete State classes manage the specific implementation of each state (i.e. Green, Red, or Yellow light) For example, the <code>GreenLight</code> class implements  <code> Change() </code> method by and printing info to screen, waiting 30 seconds, and then changing to a YelloLight state.
-Each concrete class manages thier implementation of the <code>ITrafficLightState</code> based on thats states needs.
+Each concrete class manages thier implementation of the <code>ITrafficLightState.Change()</code> based on thats states needs.

 ```csharp
 using System;